bcvsolutions/cas-docker/images/cas/README.md

       volumes:
         - 'cas_services:/conf/cas/services'
       ```

-  - AD keytab
+  - SPNEGO configuration files and the keytab
-    - If you want to use SPNEGO authentication (SSO with MS AD), you need to supply a generated keytab file.
+    - If you want to use SPNEGO authentication (SSO with MS AD), you need to supply a folder which contains the generated keytab file (file.keytab), the krb5.conf file and the login.conf file.
     - Example
       ```yaml
       volumes:
         - type: bind
-          source: ./spnego/file.keytab
-          target: /etc/cas/config/file.keytab
-          read_only: true
-      ```

-  - krb5.conf
-    - If you want to use SPNEGO authentication (SSO with MS AD), you need to supply a the krb5.conf file.
-    - Example
-      ```yaml
-      volumes:
-        - type: bind
-          source: ./spnego/krb5.conf
-          target: /etc/cas/config/krb5.conf
-          read_only: true
-      ```

-  - login.conf
-    - If you want to use SPNEGO authentication (SSO with MS AD), you need to supply a the login.conf file.
-    - Example
-      ```yaml
-      volumes:
-        - type: bind
-          source: ./spnego/login.conf
+          source: ./spnego
-          target: /etc/cas/config/login.conf
+          target: /casstart/spnego
           read_only: true
       ```
 ## Forbidden variables
 The same variables as for Tomcat baseimage.